 THE BIBS

-These Charles Craft Velour Pullover Bib are ready for embellishments of your favorite cross stitch pattern.
+These Charles Craft Velour Pullover Bibs are ready for embellishments of your favorite cross-stitch pattern.
 The velour fabric is soft and absorbent.

 It’s perfect for little ones from ages 6 months to 3 years.
-The bib is 100% cotton and has a stretch cotton neckband that slips over the child's head easily.
+The bib is 100% cotton and has a stretch cotton neckband that easily slips over the child's head.

 Currently, a FREE "Enchanting Dancing Elephants " pattern is included.

-Some of the cross stitch designs in two of my leaflets are too large for the stitching area on today's Charles Craft Velour bibs.
-Charles Craft must have changed the stitching area size when the pullover bibs reemerged on the market.
+Some of the cross-stitch designs in two of my leaflets are too large for the stitching area on today's Charles Craft Velour bibs.
+Charles Craft must have changed the size of the stitching area when the pullover bibs reemerged on the market.

-At the end of this post find current pamphlet links to baby bib designs to cross stitch.
+At the end of this post, find the current pamphlet links to baby bib designs for cross-stitching.

 THE EMBROIDERY THREAD

-For some designs, only a small amount of an embroidery thread color is needed.
-I substitute thread that is leftover from completed cross stitch kits which have been wrapped on bobbins and stored in an embroidery thread box for thread in the color key.
+Only a small amount of an embroidery thread color is needed for some designs.
+I substitute thread leftover from completed cross-stitch kits, which have been wrapped on bobbins and stored in an embroidery thread box, for thread in the color key.

 PROJECT STORAGE

-Cross stitch bibs are a great way to create a soft, durable and personalized item for a lucky baby or toddler you love!
+Cross-stitch bibs are a great way to create a soft, durable, personalized item for a lucky baby or toddler you love!

 QUESTIONS?